-The Second Marsh buffer zone, the riparian edges of Montgomery Creek, the provincially significant wetland surrounding the creek north of Harbour Road, and Gifford Hill are all recognized as important natural spaces within the Port's secure boundaries, representing the natural and cultural heritage of Oshawa.
+The Second Marsh buffer zone, Montgomery Creek and its riparian edges, the provincially significant wetland surrounding the creek north of Harbour Road, and Gifford Hill are all recognized as important natural spaces within the Port's secure boundaries, representing the natural and cultural heritage of Oshawa.

-These natural areas will enjoy special attention and protection, with limitations on development.
+These natural areas will enjoy special attention and conservation, with limitations on development.
 Some uses, such as walkways, beekeeping colonies, and stormwater infrastructure may be permitted, in particular in alignment with the municipal zoning related to the marsh buffer.
 The height and upper vegetation of Gifford Hill will be respected as an important historical landmark visible from Lake Ontario, and maintained in the implementation of adjacent developments to the west.